Mistake #1: Outdated look and feel

 Mistake #20: No custom 404 page

 Most 404 pages simply have a message saying that the page you are looking for doesn’t exist.
 That’s not very helpful.
-It’s quite common for people to land in a 404 page, so it needs to be designed in a way that gets people back on the right path.
+It’s quite common for people to land on a 404 page, so it needs to be designed in a way that gets people back on the right path.

-So put a search box on the 404 page, along with junction boxes that have links to your products or services, have links to your lead magnets, content categories and contact page, etc.
+So put a search box on the 404 page, along with junction boxes that have links to your products or services, have links to your lead magnets, content categories, and contact page, etc.

 It should be designed in a way that is a gateway to your important pages to help people get back on track quickly.